 Nappy by nature and not by choice.

 It is common nowadays to see Caucasian celebrities talking about and wearing hair extensions.
-Many white women now also braid their hair or have dreadlocks.
-Bo Dereck made cornrows mainstream when she wore them in the movie “10” In the 1970’s.
+Many white women now also braid their hair or wear dreadlocks.
+Bo Dereck made cornrows mainstream for non blacks when she wore them in the movie “10” In the 1970’s.
 What non-black females may perceive as simply imitating an African American hairstyles is far from the truth of the matter.
 Black women do not take the time to braid their hair, grow out their dreads or utilize extensions as a fashion statement.
 These styles are a necessity for the tresses because of the texture of black hair.
 There is an old adage that imitation is the best form of flattery, but many African American females are offended rather than flattered.
 There is a legitimate reason why they feel this way.

 Caucasian hair, for the most part, is straight and if it gets wet there are a few tangles.
 This type of hair can dry naturally without any problem.
 The majority of black women have hair, that back in the day was referred to as “nappy” or kinky when in its natural state and looked like an Afro.
 When I was growing up in the 1960’s all black women straightened their hair with a metal comb that had been heated.
 I assumed wrongly that straight hair was what nature intended and that black women’s tresses needed a little help in getting there.
 In later years African American women began using chemical relaxers to straighten the hair but now there are studies that indicate the chemicals can cause cancer.
 For this reason, alternate styling is a necessity.